ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

 You can duplicate existing actions, for example, to create a variant version of an action with slightly different settings.
 To do so, in the **AI actions** list, click the **Duplicate** icon next to a name of the AI action that you want to duplicate.

-You can then modify the copied action (for example, change its name or fine-tine the instructions), and save the updated version.
+You can then modify the duplicated action (for example, change its name or fine-tine the instructions), enable it and save your changes.
+If you discard your changes, the duplicated action will appear on the actions list with status Disabled.